tylershuster/web-developer-cooperative/presentation.md

 # Redding Web Developer Workers' Cooperative (RWDWC)

 Workers' Cooperative in Redding with a holocratic governance structure

 ---

 # What is a Cooperative?

+A cooperative business is a group of people working together to save costs on a common interest.

 ## Rochdale Principles
 - Voluntary and open membership